bolilla/id_vision/07-Company-relationship-with-identities.md

 In my opinion the role described in the former article misses a huge part of the picture.
 Even when I think it would be useful to have a figure leading internal identity initiatives related to employees, as discussed in the identity classification section, there are much much more than employees when dealing with identities.
 Customer Identity and Access Management is a discipline in itself, ant that only covers a small portion of the relationship of a company with the customers.
 If we add identity profiles for customer segments, competence, fraudsters, cyberattackers, regulators and other actors that the company needs to deeply understand, the task is no piece or cake.

 The reason for all these things relating (at least partially) to one role is twofold: it would provide coherence to the efforts of profiling identities, applying AI, managing consents, etc; but more importantly, the role would be able to push the coherence of the identities and their identifiers across the whole organisation.

+## Compliance is not enough

+TODO
+- Compliance Vs Security
+  + Recertifications
+  + Centralised knowledge of local information
+- Compliance with stated regulatory compliance is not enough.
+It is required to make our behaviour with customers and employees the de-facto standard, pushing expectations of users beyond regulatory compliance to a place where we have no competence.